isbah2004/mock_interview_flutter/APPWRITE_DATABASE_SETUP.md

 5. **DateTime Fields**: Appwrite automatically handles ISO 8601 format timestamps.

 6. **Required vs Optional**: Set based on business logic - some fields like `score` and `completedAt` are only available after completion.

+7. **No Responses Collection**: Individual question responses are stored in the `results` JSON field of the Interviews collection for better performance and data consistency.

 ## Performance Tips